DevLung/BetterMCResources/README.md

 # Better Minecraft Resource Collection

-## A Collection of Quality-Of-Life Resources by DerLungYT
+## A Collection of Quality-Of-Life Resources compiled by DerLung

 ### Infos und Credits